An Official Web Site for New Hampshire Government

 ETHICS POLICY

 The New Hampshire Public Utilities Commission is committed to maintaining high standards of ethical conduct on the part of Commissioners and Commission employees (Staff).
-This policy is intended to outline standards of ethical conduct to be observed by everyone employed by this agency.
+While it is impossible to articulate each and every example of ethical and unethical behavior, this policy is intended to outline standards of ethical conduct to be observed by everyone employed by this agency.

 II.
 GENERAL PRINCIPLES

 RSA 363:12 sets forth a code of ethics which, among other things, requires the Commissioners to perform their duties impartially and diligently and in doing so to avoid even the appearance of impropriety.
-In addition, RSA 363:12 holds Staff to the same high standards of fidelity and diligence that apply to the Commissioners and provides for disciplinary action against personnel for unprofessional conduct.
+In addition, RSA 363:12 holds staff to the same high standards of fidelity and diligence that apply to the Commissioners and provides for disciplinary action against personnel for unprofessional conduct.
 Fidelity and diligence are broadly defined concepts which require a strict and continuing faithfulness to duty and a persevering level of care in fulfilling that duty.

-Finally, there are two common sense rules, one procedural and the other substantive, which undergird all ethical conduct.
-They are: first, when in doubt about a particular situation seek appropriate guidance and, second, do not engage in any conduct that feels wrong or is contrary to one's own moral compass.
+There are two common sense rules, one procedural and the other substantive, which undergird all ethical conduct.
+They are:

 III.
 METHOD AND GOALS